 Definition

 Model distillation, also called knowledge distillation, is a compression technique in which a small student model is trained to imitate the behavior of a larger, more capable teacher model.
-The goal is to retain most of the teacher's performance while shrinking the parameter count, memory footprint, and inference cost, making the model practical to run on modest hardware.
+The goal is to retain most of the teacher's performance while shrinking the parameter count, memory footprint, and inference cost, turning a model that needs a rack of accelerators into one that runs acceptably on a single GPU or a capable workstation.
+It is one of the main reasons genuinely useful language models now run on hardware an individual can own.

 How it works